dileepkumarnie1/AI-Atlas/admin_page_enhance_req.md

+# Admin Page Enhancement Requirements (Legacy)

+Note: This document describes a prior Netlify-based architecture and endpoints.
+The current deployment no longer uses Netlify functions.
+Keep this file for historical reference only.

 # Admin Page Enhancements — Requirements

 This document outlines a secure, extensible Admin Dashboard for AI Atlas.
 It complements the existing discovery/export pipeline and the email-based approval links.